astronomer/airflow-guides/guides/astro-cli.md

 astro auth login [baseDomain]
 ```

-Depending on the type of authentication you are using, the process will be a little different.
+*Note:* Depending on the type of authentication you're using, the process will be a little different.
 If you are using the default Google OAuth, leave the Username field blank and continue follow the instructions on the terminal.

+### List your Workspaces

 Run `astro workspace list` to see a list of all the workspaces you have access to.

-You can switch between workspaces with `astro workspace switch [UUID]`.
+To switch between workspaces, run: `astro workspace switch [UUID]`

-### Deployment
+## DAG Deployment

 Now that you've configured the astro-cli to point at your Astronomer EE deployment, you're ready to push your first DAG.